smsohan/immerse-next/README.md

 - [x] Google Cloud Pub/Sub - for publishing changes to the data
 - [x] Google Cloud BigQuery - for storing changelog
 - [x] VPC - for safely connecting Cloud Run to other services
+- [x] Ngix - for a multi-container setup

 ## Flow of Data